-Founded in October 2006, Informatics Merseyside is an established NHS healthcare technology organisation based in Merseyside, North West England
+Founded in October 2006, NHS Informatics Merseyside is an established NHS healthcare technology organisation based in Merseyside, North West England

 Our role is to ensure technology and innovation is used effectively as an enabler to better health and care – helping to drive efficiency and support new models of care through improved and more collaborative ways of working.